sinner-of-polaris/sinner-of-polaris/README.md

    I welcome you to my account.
 Whether you’re a student, a teacher, a professional, an artist, a writer, a musician, a dog, a cat, the thousand digits of π一whatever you are.
 But there a few things that you should take note of if you want to interact or be friends with me:
-(If you must, please read the whole text.)
+(If you must, please read the whole text.
+I know it’s long and I’m sorry if it bores you to read all this shit but if you are willing to get to know me, these will help you know a bit about me.)

 ㅤㅤㅤㅤㅤ
 ☆ Please be considerate when interacting with me.
 I’m socially awkward but I can adapt in conversations.
 I somewhat lack self-awareness and I am not-so-really good with picking the right terminologies sometimes, so please educate me whenever I’m wrong.
 I allow anyone to communicate with me but I hope you can respect my boundaries just as much I’ll respect yours.